 - The Disability Resource Center will provide documentation to the student-each student requesting special accommodations must provide this documentation to the Instructor.
 I do not automatically receive this information, so the student is responsible with providing the DSO request to the Instructor. - I will honor all requests.
-Please contact me to make appointment so that I can go through these accommodations and sign the form.
+Please contact the instructor by e-mail to make appointment so that we can go through these accommodations and sign the form.